tommeagher/heroku_ebooks/README.md

 ```

 The ORDER variable should represent the Markov index, which is a measure of associativity in the generated Markov chains.
-What it currently does, and I'm too dim to fix, is break if it's set to 1 and bring back very if its set to 3.
+What it currently does, and I'm too dim to fix, is break if it's set to 1 and bring back very little if it's set to 3.

 ## Debugging